Process digitization and automation with Jira

 Automation with Jira

-Automation is one of the biggest strengths of Jira Service Management.
-The simplest example is automation after receiving the application.
-When someone applies to your company, a ticket is created and the ticket is moved to the "New" column with the status "Open".
+Automation is one of Jira Service Management's greatest strengths.
+The simplest example is automation after receiving an application.
+When someone applies to your company, a ticket is created and the ticket is moved to the "New" column with an "Open" status.
 The goal of this automated process is to thank applicants for applying to us and let them know that we have received their documents and will review them in a timely manner.

 You can also additional automations as SLA (Service Level Agreement).
 This rule alerts you or the assigned person when SLAs are at risk, so you can keep track of time-critical issues.
 For example, assigned users can be alerted after a certain time if a request or application has not been processed within a given time.
 We set the SLA in our workflow to 16h and automation: